Land and groundwater contamination is something we have lived with since industrial activity began.

 - Don’t bury, stockpile or burn rubbish on your property.

-- Engage a licensed asbestos inspector to assess your home or structures prior to commencing renovation or demolition works.
-If necessary, engage suitably licensed contractors to remove asbestos.
+- Engage a licenced asbestos inspector to assess your home or structures prior to commencing renovation or demolition works.
+If necessary, engage suitably licenced contractors to remove asbestos.

 - Engage a suitably qualified and experienced environmental consultant to test soil if you suspect it may be contaminated and you are considering moving it from your property.

 - If your soil is contaminated, you are obliged to ensure it is taken to a facility that can lawfully accept it.
 To find a landfill that can accept your waste, contact your local council.